vency-ai/RAG-Workflow-System/README.md

 Organizations today generate and manage vast amounts of unstructured data, from policy documents and compliance guidelines to internal knowledge bases.
 However, accessing this information quickly and accurately remains a significant challenge.
 The AI-Powered RAG Workflow System addresses this gap by combining advanced Retrieval-Augmented Generation (RAG) techniques with enterprise-ready orchestration and document retrieval capabilities.

-This system is designed to empower enterprises with intelligent, context-aware tools for querying and managing their knowledge repositories.
+The AI-Powered RAG Workflow System empowers enterprises with intelligent, context-aware tools for querying and managing their knowledge repositories.
 By leveraging state-of-the-art AI models and session-aware workflows, it enables users to retrieve precise, policy-grounded answers to their questions, complete with source citations.

-Whether it’s assisting employees with HR policies, ensuring compliance with regulatory standards, or streamlining access to organizational knowledge, this system delivers actionable insights in real-time.
+Whether assisting employees with HR policies, ensuring compliance with regulatory standards, or streamlining access to organizational knowledge, the platform delivers actionable insights in real-time.

+Built for scale and privacy, the system includes features like multi-session memory, real-time document updates, hybrid search, and Conversation Summarization.
+These capabilities improve accuracy, save time, and enhance productivity by removing the friction of manual document searches.

+Designed with enterprise security in mind, it ensures compliance with internal and external data protection requirements—without sacrificing performance or user experience.

 The solution is built around two core components: OrchestraRAG, which orchestrates complex RAG workflows, and Policy RAG Chat API, which specializes in document retrieval and conversational AI for policy-related queries.
 Together, they provide a seamless, scalable, and secure platform for building intelligent chatbots, virtual assistants, and knowledge management systems.

-With features like multi-session memory, real-time document updates, hybrid search capabilities, and conversation summarization, this system is tailored to meet the needs of modern enterprises.
-It not only saves time and improves accuracy but also enhances productivity by eliminating the friction of manual document searches.
+With features like multi-session memory, real-time document updates, hybrid search capabilities, and Conversation Summarization, it is tailored to meet the needs of modern enterprises.
+It improves accuracy, saves time, and boosts productivity by eliminating the friction of manual document searches.
 Designed with scalability and privacy in mind, it ensures compliance with enterprise security standards while delivering a superior user experience.

 ---